cnnrrss/ten-x-coder/frameworks/aws/training/BigData/Tough_Questions.md

 ### KCL
 What kind of monitoring is enabled by the KCL library?
-- Per-KCL-Application Metrics, aggregated across all KCL workers w/in scope of the app
+- **Per-KCL-Application Metrics**, aggregated across all KCL workers w/in scope of the app
-- Per-Worker Metrics, aggregated across all record processors consuming data
+- **Per-Worker Metrics**, aggregated across all record processors consuming data
-- Per-Shard Metrics, aggregated across a single record processor
+- **Per-Shard Metrics**, aggregated across a single record processor

 ### Kinesis Data Analytics
 What kind of downstream apps are supported?